 In general, the study of the diagonal centraliser of $U(\mathfrak{g})$, where $\mathfrak{g}$ is a semisimple or reductive Lie algebra, into an $L$-fold tensor product of $U(\mathfrak{g})$ can be put in perspective with the usual description of the centre of $U(\mathfrak{g})$.
 Indeed, the centre corresponds to the situation $L=1$, and it is described, through the Harish--Chandra isomorphism, as a (commutative) polynomial algebra with generators associated to the fundamental invariants of the Weyl group of $\mathfrak{g}$.
 Except if $\mathfrak{g}=sl(2)$ and $L=2$, the diagonal centraliser will not be commutative, due to the degeneracies appearing in the Clebsch--Gordan series.

 In the situation studied in detail in this paper ($\mathfrak{g}=sl(3)$ and $L=2$) but also in the situation $\mathfrak{g}=sl(2)$ and $L=3$, an interesting picture is starting to emerge.
 In both cases, a Calabi--Yau algebra naturally appears instead of a commutative polynomial algebra (note that a polynomial algebra is in a sense the first example of a Calabi--Yau algebra).
-Another additional difficulty compared to the centre is that the diagonal centraliser is not generated by algebraically independent elements.
+Another additional difficulty compared to the centre is that the commutative associated graded algebra of the diagonal centraliser is not generated by algebraically independent elements.
 This accounts for the need to take a quotient of the Calabi--Yau algebras in order to reach a complete description.
 Again in both cases, the same phenomenon appears and leads to a rather natural quotient.
 Namely the quotient simply amounts to fix the value of the canonical central element of the Calabi--Yau algebra.